 The interventions engineered here are designed to operate at the behavioral level, not the thinking level.
 They are designed to be executable under cognitive load in the actual conditions of your workdays, not just in the calm, reflective moments when behavior is easiest to manage.

 This pillar is what separates a program that produces results during its duration from a framework that produces results that last after it ends.
-It is the reason ABE™ clients don’t just perform better while they’re working inside the framework, they perform better permanently, because the behavioral architecture itself has changed.
+It is the reason ABE™ clients do not just perform better while they are working inside the framework.
+They perform better permanently, because the behavioral architecture itself has changed.